a5creel/nature_as_capital/README.md

 # Nature as Capital
 These are the notes I prepared as a teaching fellow for Eli Fenichel's Nature as Capital course in Spring of 2023.

-If you think you've found a typo, there is a good chance you have!
-Please email me so I can fix it.

 # Tutorial Material